metonym/template/README.md

 ### `yarn prepack`

-Builds the project for production at the publish step.
+Builds the component for production at the publish step.

 ## Changelog